-Our blog, authored by Jennifer Mathis, DVM, DAVDC, CVPP delves into various veterinary dentistry and oral health cases.
+Our blog, authored by Jennifer Mathis, DVM, CVPP, DAVDC delves into various veterinary dentistry and oral health cases.
 Each case summary offers detailed insights into different conditions, surgical techniques, and dental health management, providing a comprehensive view of veterinary case studies in animal dental care.

 Read More